Kyrrego/academic_resume_YunruiZhang/content/publication/ISMRM24_ktRAKI/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: A (k,t)-RAKI Method for Interpolating Sparse Data in Accelerated MRSI Acquisitions
+publication: Submitted to *International Society for Magnetic Resonance in Medicine (ISMRM) 2024*
-publication_short:  A (k,t)-RAKI Method for Interpolating Sparse Data in Accelerated MRSI Acquisitions
+publication_short:  Submitted to *ISMRM 2024*

 abstract: In this work, we adapted and extended the self-supervised learning-based RAKI method by incorporating the FID dimension into a 3D, complex-valued convolutional network, for MRSI reconstruction.
 We improved the design by training a single network to handle multi-coil data simultaneously instead of the coil-by-coil interpolation in the original RAKI method.
 We demonstrate reduced aliasing by the proposed method and consequently improved spatiospectral processing results, using in vivo 1H-MRSI data.